EdizOnFire/Movie_App-Project_Defense/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `node server.js`

+Runs the server that is required for the authentication, authorisation, and creating items.

+Make sure first to access the server folder.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\